craig-davis/craig-davis.github.io/_posts/2020-01-14-Jeep-XJ-Boostwerks-Comp-Mount-Hidden-Winch-Installation.markdown

 There were a few things that were a hassle and made the final installation take longer than I'd originally planned.
 I had to relocate my [transmission cooler lines][transmission], and I needed to [replace my worn out motor mounts][motor-mounts].
 Relocating the winch contactor box under the hood is also a larger project than I originally expected.

+## 2020 Update on JCR

+JCR is no longer offering their Crusader bumper without the front hitch option.
+This makes it a fair bit harder to do this same installation.
+In addition, they no longer offer it as an option as a special order.
+Unfortunately to use that bumper you'd need to cut out the hitch mount and the gussets for it and weld in a covering plate to do this same build.
+If anyone else has a bumper that would work well with the comp mount, send me an {% include email.html %} and let me know so I can add it here.

 ## The Finished Installation

 Here's a view of my XJ  in my garage with my freshly installed [Factory 55 spliced flat link][flat-splicer] and [fairlead][fairlead].